Brian Cowen: Resignation as leader

-Faced with a fractured coalition, rebellion within his own party, and an acknowledged public relations disaster, Cowen announced his resignation as leader of Fianna Fáil on 22 January 2011.
-He insisted, however, that he would continue as Taoiseach, until the election, in order to complete legislation for the 2011 budget.
+Faced with a fractured coalition, rebellion within his party, and an acknowledged public relations disaster, Cowen announced his resignation as leader of Fianna Fáil on 22 January 2011.
+He insisted, however, that he would continue as Taoiseach under a caretaking government, until the election, to complete legislation for the 2011 budget.

 The resignation did not quell the consequences of Cowen's actions.
 Labour leader Eamon Gilmore announced that he would go forward with his no-confidence motion on Wednesday, 26 January 2011.
-Leader of the Opposition Enda Kenny also announced that if Cowen did not ask President Mary McAleese for an immediate dissolution of the Dáil, his own party would table a no-confidence motion in the Taoiseach on Tuesday, ahead of Labour's motion.
+Opposition Leader Kenny also announced that if Cowen did not ask President Mary McAleese for an immediate dissolution of the Dáil, his party would table a no-confidence motion in the Taoiseach on Tuesday, ahead of Labour's motion.
 Then, on Sunday the 23rd, less than 24 hours after Cowen announced his resignation, the Greens tore up the coalition agreement and pulled its two ministers, Gormley and Eamon Ryan, from the government.
 Cowen accepted their resignations.
 This left Cowen at the head of a minority government, with seven Ministers (the absolute minimum mandated by the constitution of Ireland), and facing two consecutive no-confidence votes in the Dáil.

 Finance Bill, dissolution and retirement

 On 24 January 2011, Finance Minister Brian Lenihan met with delegations from Fine Gael, Labour, and the Greens, striking a final deal.
 Labour and Fine Gael agreed to drop their no-confidence motions in exchange for an agreement that the finance bill would be finalised in the Dáil by Friday the 28th (with the Seanad to finalise on Saturday), upon which Cowen would immediately request that President McAleese dissolve the Dáil.

 The Dáil passed the finance bill on 27 January 2011, with the Seanad following on 29 January.
 Accordingly, Cowen asked McAleese to dissolve the Dáil on 1 February 2011.
-In accordance with Irish constitutional practice, McAleese duly granted the dissolution.
+Following Irish constitutional practice, McAleese duly granted the dissolution.
 Cowen subsequently confirmed that the general election would be brought forward to 25 February 2011.
-Cowen also announced that he would not contest his Dáil seat.
-He said he would retire from politics, after 27 years.
+Cowen also announced that he would retire from politics and not contest the Dáil seat he had held for 27 years.

 The pent-up resentment at Cowen's government resulted in a debacle for Fianna Fáil at the general election.
 The party suffered the worst defeat of a sitting government in the history of the Irish state, falling to only 20 seats for third place—the first time since 1927 that it was not the largest party in the chamber.
+The Greens fared even worse; they were swept out of the chamber altogether.
 Cowen was succeeded by Leader of the Opposition Enda Kenny as Taoiseach, leading a Fine Gael-Labour coalition, which took office on 9 March 2011.
 As Cowen was no longer a TD when the new Dáil convened, he was unable to preside over the opening, and Fianna Fáil Leader Micheál Martin and outgoing Finance Minister Brian Lenihan appeared on the government front bench in his place.